AdobeDocs/experience-manager-learn.en/help/spa-react-tutorial/custom-component.md

 ## Congratulations! {#congratulations}

-Congratulations, you learned how to create a custom AEM component and how Sling Models and dialogs work with the JSON model.
+Congratulations, you learned how to create a custom AEM component to be used with the SPA Editor.
+You also learned how dialogs, JCR properties, and Sling Models interact to output the JSON model.

-You can always view the finished code on [GitHub](https://github.com/adobe/aem-guides-wknd-spa/tree/Angular/custom-component-solution) or check the code out locally by switching to the branch `Angular/custom-component-solution`.
+You can view the finished code on [GitHub](https://github.com/adobe/aem-guides-wknd-spa/tree/React/custom-component-solution) or check the code out locally by switching to the branch `React/custom-component-solution`.

 ### Next Steps {#next-steps}